FuReAsu/ansible/k8s-node-setup/readme.md

 on the nodes.
 You have to run the `kubeadm init` command and `kubeadm join` commands on the nodes yourself to create the cluster and add nodes to the cluster.

+## Distributions

+Below are the distributions that I have run it on and has confirmed to work:

+- AlmaLinux 10
+- CentOS Stream 10
+- Debian Bookworm
+- Ubuntu 24.04

 ## What will the playbook do

 - Clear prerequisites